DEPARTMENTS & OFFICES >

 The School of Business Early Law School Admission Program (ELSAP) at RMU provides high-performing students who desire to go to law school the opportunity to complete three years of undergraduate work at Robert Morris University followed by three years of law school.

 The participating law schools are the University of Akron School of Law, Duquesne University School of Law and the Drexel University Thomas R. Kline School of Law.
 Students must meet different criteria for these different programs.

 The credits from the first year of law school are counted towards a BSBA degree.
 Students graduate with their undergraduate class four years after they matriculate at RMU.

 The Early Law School Admission Program in the School of Business works with the following majors:

 For frequently asked questions about the Early Law School Admission Program, click here.

-Students interested in ELSAP should notify their admissions counselor and meet with the chair of the Social Sciences ELSAP Committee their first semester at RMU.
+Students interested in ELSAP should notify their admissions counselor and meet with Louis B. Swartz JD Coordinator of ELSAP their first semester at RMU.
 Full-time on-ground freshmen students are eligible; transfer students are not eligible.

 Priority consideration is given to students who have received a 3.4 or higher in their first semester at RMU and who have a recorded standardized test score of either at least 21 on the ACT or a 1070 on the SAT (math + critical reading).
 However, students must meet different criteria for different programs.